"Do I need to obtain a home insurance policy to qualify for a mortgage loan…

 What about regular mortgage loans?
 Can self-employed home buyers in California qualify for a conventional or “regular” mortgage loan, when buying a house?

-In many cases, the answer is yes — with a few stipulations.
+In many cases, the answer is yes.
+Self-employed borrowers can often qualify for conventional financing, but with a few stipulations.

 Depending on your situation, you might not need to use one of the specialty loan options mentioned above.
 You might be able to qualify for a traditional or conventional loan, as long as your income supports it.